othercriteria/ndetect/README.md

 ## Requirements

-- Python 3.10 or higher
+- Python 3.10 or higher (tested up to 3.14-alpha)

 ## Security